Dominic Calvert-Lewin: VAR decision in Everton's draw with Man Utd a 'disaster'

 Keane and Souness: Correct call

-The Everton reaction was the complete opposite to Sky Sports pundits Roy Keane and Graeme Souness, who both felt the correct decision was reached by the officiating team.
+While Everton were aggrieved by the decision to rule out their winning goal, Sky Sports pundits Roy Keane and Graeme Souness both felt the correct decision was reached by the officiating team.

 "He was [in the line of sight].
 It takes a big deflection but he was," Souness said.
 "The law is about being in the line of sight.
 If there is somebody there and I'm the goalkeeper, he's on the ground and in the line of sight.